 4. Does Faith Based Investing Really Make a Difference?

-Pro: Many people think that the government fixes problems, but ultimately businesses get there long before the government.
-As businesses respond to customer demand, shareholder requests etc, they are a powerful source of change in our world.
+Pro: As businesses respond to customer demand, shareholder requests etc, they are a powerful source of change in our world.

-An example is the start of the modern Faith Based Investing movement which can be traced to the Episcopal Church’s shareholder proposal filed in 1971 encouraging GM to leave South Africa due to Apartheid.
-In 1986 GM announced they would leave South Africa because of Apartheid, which ultimately led other companies to follow suit.
+For example, in 1971 the Episcopal Church filed a shareholder proposal encouraging GM to leave South Africa due to Apartheid.
+It took some time, but in 1986 GM announced they would leave South Africa.
+This ultimately led other companies to follow suit, and helped end Apartheid in the early 1990’s.

-As other more liberal shareholders have been advocating for change based on their worldview for years, there is an opportunity for Christians to have a greater impact on the world if we focus on making changes in the companies where we invest.
+For many years more liberal shareholders have been advocating for change based on their worldview.
+There is an opportunity for Christians to have a greater impact on the world if we focus on making changes in the companies we invest in.

-Con: By focusing on avoiding the stock of a company, it could have the reverse effect of increasing investor interest in it.
-If enough people don’t invest in companies engaged in anti-Biblical activity, demand for the stock could decrease (and also the price), which can then attract interest in the stock from other investors who see value in the lower stock price.
+Con: By focusing on avoiding the stock of a company, it could have the reverse effect, by increasing investor interest in it.
+If enough people don’t invest in companies engaged in anti-Biblical activity, demand for the stock could decrease (and also the price).
+This can attract interest in the stock from other investors who see value in the lower stock price.

-Rather than avoiding investing in companies you disagree with, a more direct way to impact a business is to not purchase their products.
+Rather than avoiding investing in companies you disagree with, not buying their product has a more direct impact.
 If enough people did that, then the company would have less profit, and less interest from investors.

 Points For Consideration